HertieDataScience/SyllabusAndLectures/README.md

 - Shotts Jr., William E. 2012. ''The Linux Command Line: A complete introduction''.
 No Starch Press, San Fransisco.

-### Week 3: Statistical Programming: Introduction to the R Programming Language
+### Week 3: Introduction to the R Programming Language

-We will learn the basics of the R statistical programming language, as well as simple data handling tools and how to estimate statistical models.
+We will learn the basics of the R statistical programming language for data handling and simple descriptive statistics, as well as general computer science problem solving skills.

 #### Readings:

 - p: 27-44: RRRR.

 - Ch.
-7: Crawley, Micheal J. *Statistics: An Introduction Using R*.
+2-4: Crawley, Michael J. 2005. *Statistics: An Introduction Using R*.
+John Wiley and Sons Ltd., Chichester.

+- Ch.
+1: Spraul, V. Anton.
+2012. *Think like a Programmer*.
+San Francisco: No Starch Press.

 **Style Guides**: it generally doesn't matter what style guide you use for your code, but it is good to agree on a style with your team and stick to it.
 Otherwise it will take longer to figure out what your teammates are doing.
 If your teammates have difficulty understanding your code, other researchers will be even less able to figure out what you did.
 Two widely used style guides are: